 Do You Suffer from Destructive Thinking?

 Our thoughts determine our lifestyle.
 Many people suffer from destructive thinking.
-That’s why the Bible emphasized the renewing the mind, the re-programming of our thinking very strongly.
-It is the primary way of recovery, healing and a lifestyle filled with satisfaction and joy.
+That’s why the Bible emphasized renewing the mind, the re-programming of our thinking very strongly.
+It is the primary way of recovery, healing, and a lifestyle filled with satisfaction and joy.
 The renewal of the mind has two components.

 „Why is my pain unending and my wound grievous and incurable?
 You are to me like a deceptive brook, like a spring that fails.
 Therefore this is what the Lord says “If you return (from this thinking), I will restore you that you may serve me; that you may serve me;” (Jeremiah 15:18-19)